isomerpages/ncss-ssi/pages/training/certificate_prog/advance-certificate-in-supported-employment.md

 Upon completion of the course, graduates will be able to:

--   Assist presons with disabilities in their career planning and development of their career portfolio.
+-   Assist persons with disabilities in their career planning and development of their career portfolio.
 -   Apply appropriate strategies to manage the behaviours, communication requirements and interaction styles of different clients.
 -   Work with employers for workplace mediations.
 -   Provide counselling support for persons with disabilities.